-All international and out of state campers will need to undergo a 14 day self quarantine in the two weeks before camp, once they arrive in California or Maryland.
-A negative COVID test within 4 days before the start of camp is required.
-The COVID should be taken in the state of California or Maryland.
+All international and out of state campers will need to undergo a 14 day self quarantine in the two weeks before camp, once the camper arrives in California or Maryland.
+A negative COVID test within 4 days before the start of camp is required and must be acquired in the state of California or Maryland.

 We require all international campers to have a valid passport and travelers health insurance.

 Refund & Payment Policy

 We understand that unforeseen changes can happen at any time and as such, this refund and payment policy ensures a transparent agreement between Brave Trails and the applicant, as well as their parent/legal guardian.
 Keep in mind that while camp starts in the summer for campers, our staff works all year long to plan and ensure campers have a safe, fun, and well organized camp experience, including: admissions, pre-camp administrative work, camp supply purchasing, staff vetting/hiring/training, program planning, meal planning, and much more.
 We start ordering supplies and hiring staff members for your camper as early as January.
 As such, this policy ensures a clear and fair outcome of what will follow if your camper needs to drop out of camp at any point.

 All applications must be accompanied by a $100 non-refundable deposit toward each camper’s tuition.
 The deposit will be charged upon the camper’s official acceptance to camp.
 Credit card and debit card are the two forms of payment accepted by Camp Brave Trails, unless you are paying the entire amount of tuition upfront within one month of acceptance to camp or are an international camper paying with a money order.
 Families may choose one of two payment options upon acceptance to camp: